ngrafx/nray/README.md

 ![Broken Bunny Normals][img4]

 Scene files are basically text files that describe the different elements to load in the scene.
-Have a look at [scenes/scene_template.nray](scenes/scene_template.nray) for an detailed example of what is available, commented lines starts with an #
+Have a look at [scenes/scene_template.nray](scenes/scene_template.nray) and the sample scenes for an detailed example of what is available.

 ### Files and Classes Structure

 Once the program runs, a [Scene](src/scene.h) is created and populated with multiple [Primitives](src/primitive.h).
 Primitive represent objects that can be intersected and thus traced recursively by the main rendering function.
 Primitive have [Materials](src/material.h) that describe how the light interacts with them.
-The Scene::Render method splits the image to render into multiple small sections (called tiles) and add them to a queue. the method then initializes multiple threads and have render all the tiles, one after the other.
-It is the most common form of multithreading in the commercial raytracers.
+The Scene::Render method splits the image to render into multiple small sections (called tiles) and add them to a queue.
+The method then initializes multiple threads and have them render all the tiles, one after the other.

 For each tile we use the [Camera](src/camera.h) to throw multiple [Rays](src/geometry.h) (one per pixel samples to be correct) through every pixel.
 We then find out if the Ray intersect any scene Primitive.
 If so then we compute the lighting information using its Material and scatter the Ray further.
 We then take the average of all those color samples and set the final pixel color in the [Image](src/image.h).
 Once all the thread have finished rendering all the tiles we write the Image to disk as a .png file and exit the program.